-The Health Care Intern reports to the Assistant Program Director and Health Care Program Associate and will work a minimum of 10-15 hours weekly.
+The Health Care Intern reports to the Senior Health Care Program Associate and Health Care Program Associate and will work a minimum of 10-15 hours weekly.

 Responsibilities will include the following:

-- Participate in meetings/conference calls and write and disseminate meeting notes to staff
+- Participate in meetings/conference calls as needed, take notes, write file memos, and disseminate meeting notes to staff.

-- Ability to analyze data and create clear written materials
+- Ability to research topics thoroughly and create clear written materials.

-- Excellent communication skills, both oral and written
+- Excellent interpersonal and communication skills, both oral and written.

-- Computer skills, especially PowerPoint and Microsoft Office
+- Excellent computer skills, especially PowerPoint and Excel.

-All work produced for Tanenbaum by the employee is the work product of Tanenbaum and may not be used by the employee outside of Tanenbaum-authorized activities.
+All work produced for Tanenbaum by the intern is the work product of Tanenbaum and may not be used by the intern outside of Tanenbaum-authorized activities.

-Please send a cover letter, résumé, and one or two brief writing samples (less than five pages) to email@example.com.
+Please send a cover letter, résumé, and one brief, less than five pages, writing sample (preferably related to a current topic in health care) to email@example.com.
 Be sure to include the name of the position in the subject line of your email.